 - Your encyclopaedia changes over time, based on your experience, and your knowledge, and other people’s knowledge, as medical science advances, and best practice changes.
 You try not to make the same mistakes twice.

 - But just because your job description is best suited to a machine, doesn’t mean you have to be like a machine.
 The art of extracting the information from the patient requires personality.
 Rapport.
 Interpersonal skills.
 I just try to have a ‘chat’ with my patients.
 Sometimes this is easy.
 Sometimes this is more difficult.
 But I get the best results when we are both relaxed and enjoying the conversation.
 We are going on a journey towards the same goal together.
 They want to get better.
 I want them to get better.
 Everyone wants them to get better.
 So lets do it!
 Try not to fall into your ‘medical student voice’.
 Its impersonal and can be alienating.
 You know that voice.
-It’s the one you overhear your colleagues doing when they’re talking to patients all the time.
+It’s the one you overhear your colleagues doing when they’re talking to patients.

 - The pattern recognition part requires that you have enough knowledge about the topic to ask the right questions, and that you can match up the answers to the differential.
 So, there’s a lot going on.
 If you don’t have the knowledge, you can’t ask the right questions.
 If you have the knowledge, but you don’t ask the right questions, you don’t get the right answers.